 Secretary of War

-After serving over six years in the House of Representatives, Calhoun resigned his seat on November 3, 1817, to accept an appointment as Secretary of War in President James Monroe’s cabinet.
+After serving over six years in the House of Representatives, Calhoun resigned his seat on November 3, 1817, to accept an appointment as Secretary of War in the cabinet of President James Monroe.
 He held that position until Monroe’s second term as president expired in 1825.
 During his tenure, Calhoun championed a strong military to ensure the nation’s security.
 He reorganized the War Department, paid down outstanding debts from the War of 1812, reinvigorated the United States Military Academy, supported an expanded navy, and oversaw the creation of the Bureau of Indian Affairs.
 To the consternation of some Southern politicians, he also campaigned for a program of internal improvements (roads, canals, and coastal fortifications) that would benefit other areas of the nation more than the South.

 During the Second Seminole War, Calhoun made a relatively innocuous recommendation to President Monroe to ensure General Andrew Jackson for his unauthorized invasion of Spanish Florida in 1818.
 Jackson remained unaware of Calhoun’s request for twelve years because Monroe chose not to follow Calhoun’s counsel.
 In 1830, during Jackson’s first term as President of the United States, when Calhoun was serving as the nation’s Vice President, Jackson learned about Calhoun’s recommendation.
 The revelation further deteriorated the two men’s already eroding relationship.